-If those both feel high-stakes, even starting a Twitter account or joining a couple related Slacks (for example, #staff-principal-engineering in the Rands Leadership Slack) can be a good start.
+If those both feel high-stakes, even starting a Twitter account or joining a couple of related Slacks (for example, #staff-principal-engineering in the Rands Leadership Slack) can be a good start.

 Internal networks, too

-Rather than focusing on public speaking and writing, Katie Sylor-Miller’s networking advice was to build your internal network within your current company,
+Rather than focusing on public speaking and writing, Katie Sylor-Miller 's networking advice was to build your internal network within your current company,

-Networking, networking, networking, networking… You have to be really cognizant of who you're talking to, and make sure that you have connections across multiple teams and multiple groups to leverage those networks.
+Networking, networking, networking, networking… You have to be really cognizant of who you're talking to and make sure that you have connections across multiple teams and multiple groups to leverage those networks.